EluericoUmali/nodetranslator/README.md

 3. Run npm [install mongodb --save] to use as our database.

 	To start MongoDB on your unit.
 You need to setup MongoDB v3.4.1.
-Please see documentation below for your reference, (https://www.mongodb.com/download-center#community)
+Please see references below.
+	(https://www.mongodb.com/download-center#community)
 	(https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/)